MDE Directory Listing

 Director: Randy Riley

 The Office of Career and Technical Education oversees high school instructional programs that teach students skills in a specific career cluster.
 The mission of the office is to prepare students so they have the necessary academic, technical, and work behavior skills to enter, compete, and advance in education and their careers.
 Most secondary Career and Technical Education (CTE) programs offer early college credit opportunities to provide students with a seamless transition to postsecondary education.
 Students in CTE programs also have the following educational experiences: instruction on career and employability skills; participation in work-based learning, and; leadership opportunities through participation in student organizations associated with their career of interest.
 To keep current, CTE administrators and teachers must maintain close relationships with local business and industry representatives.
-Staff within the Office of Career and Technical Education also coordinate the Department’s Early/Middle Colleges which are five year high schools where students earn a high school diploma and substantial college credit upon graduation.
+Staff within the Office of Career and Technical Education also coordinate the Department’s Early Middle Colleges which are five-year high schools where students earn a high school diploma and/or an associate's degree, industry certification, or 60 transferable credits upon graduation.

 Director: Brian Pyles